 The benefit of this approach to the retail consumer:The customer feels rewarded and engaged in the manner that is most aligned with their behavior.
 It feels simple and seamless to the customer.

 The pitfall: Technology for the sake of technology.
 Loyalty efforts should be driven from the point of trying to solve your customer’s challenges or you are at risk of this pitfall.

 "Here is the biggest problem with virtually every loyalty program currently in place: they are focused on driving loyalty via better values for the shopper.
 That is an admirable goal, but it’s not one that will necessarily increase loyalty.
 Whether these programs deliver on that goal is beside the point.
 It’s just buying sales and is only slightly more evolved than a paper coupon," Jeff Weidauer, vice president of marketing and strategy for Vestcom, recently said in a blog on loyalty.
 "True loyalty is having people line up to buy your product and pay a premium to do so.
 There are very few 'non-luxury' brands that fit this model, e.g. Apple, Harley-Davidson, and maybe Starbucks.
 Those are brands that don’t focus exclusively on the high-end market but still sell all they can make at the price they set.
 That is true loyalty, and it can’t be bought."

 Photo courtesy of Wikipedia Commons

-/ Josh Fischer has worked in retail, marketing and communications for over 15 years.
-His creative writing has appeared in the Miracle Monocle and Juked.
+Josh Fischer Josh Fischer has worked in retail, marketing and communications for over 15 years.
+His creative writing has appeared in the Miracle Monocle and Juked. www